 - As a National Cancer Institute (NCI)-Designated Comprehensive Cancer Center, UMGCCC is in the top tier of the nation's cancer centers.

-- Cancer research funding to UMGCC experts has grown from $19.4 million to $64.2 million in 12 years.
+- Cancer research funding to UMGCCC experts has grown from $19.4 million to $64.2 million in 12 years.

-- UMGCCCC is a leader in addressing cancer disparities, with research focused on improving access to care and treatment outcomes for minorities.
+- UMGCCC is a leader in addressing cancer disparities, with research focused on improving access to care and treatment outcomes for minorities.

 - Dr. Stuart Martin discovered that "microtentacles" on breast cancer cells play a key role in how cancers spread in the body.